critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 ### 4.2 Folder & File Management in the MicroSD Card

-As has been mentioned, EYESY organizes its operation around four key folders:
+As mentioned in Section 2.6, EYESY organizes its operation with four key folders.
+These folders are located the microSD card by default.
+The folders are:

 - **Modes** – Stores all available visual modes.
 - **Scenes** – Saves user-created scenes, including mode selections and knob settings.
 - **Grabs** – Contains screenshots captured using the *Screenshot* button.
 - **System** – Holds system configuration files.

+Remember, the EYESY can use either the */sdcard* or a connected */usbdrive* as the location for these directories.
 The following is an example directory listing of either */sdcard* or */usbdrive*.
-You can see four modes here, each with a required `main.py` file, as well as the `Grabs` folder and a `Scenes.csv` file.
+You can see four folders (directories): `Grabs`, `Modes`, `System`, and `Scenes` as well as their contents.

     Grabs/
         0.png